ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 rtweet now minimizes the processing of tweets and only returns the same data as provided by the API but making it easier to handle by R.
 However, to preserve the nested nature of the data returned some fields are now nested inside other.
+For example, previously fields `"bbpx_coords"`, `"geo_coords"`, `"coords_coords"` were returned as separate columns, but they are now nested inside `"place"`, `"coordinates"` or `"geo"` depending where they are provided.
-Some columns previously provided by rtweet are now not returned.
+Some columns previously calculated by rtweet are now not returned, like `"rtweet_favorite_count"`.
-At the same time it provides with new columns about each tweet like the `withheld_*` columns.
+At the same time it provides with new columns about each tweet like the `"withheld_*"` columns.

 If you scanned through the columns you might have noticed that columns `"user_id"` and `"screen_name"` are no longer returned.
 This data is still returned by the API but it is now made available to the rtweet users via `users_data()`: